heroku/app-innovation/README.md

   ```

-# 2 - Deploy to Heroku and fix the error
+# 2 - Deploy the App to Heroku
 From the command-line in Cloud9 run the following commands:
 ```
 heroku login